dphang/blocks/README.md

 #Blocks

-An (incomplete) simple Tetris/Bejeweled hybrid game I created on the Moscrif (JavaScript) game development framework.
-Unfortunately, the framework seems to have died, so I don't think I'll be continuing on this project any longer.
+An (incomplete) simple Tetris/Bejeweled hybrid game I created using the Moscrif JavaScript game framework, for practice.
+Unfortunately,the framework seems to be no longer supported, so I will no longer be working on this.